Elmer Fudd: Egghead

 Tex Avery introduced a new character in his cartoon short Egghead Rides Again, released July 17, 1937.
 Egghead initially was depicted as having a bulbous nose, a voice like Joe Penner (provided by radio mimic Danny Webb) and an egg-shaped head.
 Many cartoon historians believe that Egghead evolved into Elmer over a period of a couple of years.
 However, animation historian Michael Barrier asserts that "Elmer Fudd was not a modified version of his fellow Warner Bros. character Egghead" and "the two characters were always distinct.
 That was evidenced by Elmer's early prototype being identified in a Warner publicity sheet for Cinderella Meets Fella (filed with the Library of Congress as a copyright description) as 'Egghead's brother.'"
 Barrier also said that "The Egghead-Elmer story is actually a little messy, my sense being that most of the people involved, whether they were making the films or publicizing them, not only had trouble telling the characters apart but had no idea why they should bother trying."

 Egghead made his second appearance in 1938's Daffy Duck & Egghead and was teamed with Warner Bros.' newest cartoon star Daffy Duck.
-Egghead continued to make appearances in the Warner cartoons in 1938, such as in A-Lad-In Bagdad (1938), and in Count Me Out (1938).
-Egghead shifts from being bald, to having a Moe Howard haircut, and always has a huge egg-shaped head.
+Avery retired the character in favor of Fudd, but Cal Dalton continued to use Egghead in his cartoons, such as in A-Lad-In Bagdad (1938) and Count Me Out (1938), until Friz Freleng returned to the studio, replaced Dalton and Ben Hardaway, and pivoted to use Elmer Fudd instead.
+Egghead shifted from being bald, to having a Moe Howard haircut, and always has a huge egg-shaped head.
 Egghead returned decades later in the compilation film Daffy Duck's Quackbusters, while going back to being bald again and redesigned into looking like Elmer Fudd and wearing Elmer Fudd's Clothes and Derby Hat.
 More recently, he also made a cameo appearance at the end of Looney Tunes: Back in Action and was also given in his own story, which starred him alongside Pete Puma, in the Looney Tunes comic book.
 An animation historian suggested that the Egghead character was based on Ripley's Believe It or Not! cartoonist and entertainer Robert Ripley.

 Egghead has the distinction of being the first recurring character created for Leon Schlesinger's Merrie Melodies series (to be followed by such characters as Sniffles, Inki, Elmer Fudd, and even Bugs Bunny), which had previously contained only one-shot characters, although during the Harman-Ising era, Foxy, Goopy Geer, and Piggy each appeared in a few Merrie Melodies.

 One of Egghead's final appearances is in Count Me Out.